CageCode/World-Food-Ecosystems/practical1/intro.md

 - **Step 2: Google Earth Engine (GEE) Overview**: Next, we will explore Google Earth Engine, a powerful platform for geospatial data analysis.
 You will use scripts to manipulate and visualize environmental data within GEE.

-- **Step 3: Ecosystem and Agricultural Analysis**: Finally, we'll apply our skills to investigate changes in ecosystems and agriculture over geographical gradients.
-This involves acquiring datasets, performing gradient analysis, and visualizing the results to understand environmental impacts.
+- **Step 3: Gradient Analysis**: Finally, we'll apply our skills to investigate changes in ecosystems and agriculture over geographical gradients.
+This involves acquiring datasets, perform a gradient analysis, and visualize the results to understand the relationship between plants and their environment.

 <br />